 Great Britain, December/14/2017: “Science Based Policy is a Sham“

-Even though studies like these are financed by the paper towel lobby and lack objectivity they have a great influence on public discussions and even on EU decision-makers. “‘Science Based Policy‘ is a sham“ by Ryan Khurana criticizes the European Commission for not having done sufficient scientific research in order to establish the Ecodesign Working Plan, a component of its clean energy strategy post-2020.
+Even though studies like these are financed by the paper towel lobby a have a great influence on public discussions and even on EU decision-makers. “‘Science Based Policy‘ is a sham“ by Ryan Khurana criticizes the European Commission for not having done sufficient scientific research in order to establish the Ecodesign Working Plan, a component of its clean energy strategy post-2020.
 While the four cited studies the report bases on concentrate especially on negative aspects of using electric hand dryers, they do not mention any study about the downsides of paper towels.
 In doing so they hold a clear position in favour of the latter product.
 Moreover the author points out that the paper towel industry is five times bigger than that of the electric hand dryers.
 Read more in his Spanish article

 Italy: December/15/2017: “The Battle of Science Continues in Europe“